The Barron Knights: Career

-The Barron Knights out as a straight pop group, and spent a couple of years touring and playing in English dance halls before making their way to Hamburg, Germany.
+The Barron Knights started out as a straight pop group, and spent a couple of years touring and playing in English dance halls before making their way to Hamburg, Germany.
 Bill Wyman, later of the Rolling Stones, has written that the Barron Knights were the first group he saw with an electric bass, at a performance in Aylesbury in July 1961, inspiring him to take up the instrument.
 In 1963, at the invitation of Brian Epstein, they were one of the support acts at the Beatles' Christmas shows at the Finsbury Park Astoria in London, and later became one of the few acts to tour with both the Beatles and the Rolling Stones.
 Their debut single was "Let's Face It" / "Never Miss Chris" released in 1962 by Fontana Records (H.368).
 They also made their debut on BBC Television in that year, performing on the children's programme Let's Go!.

 They first came to fame in 1964 with the number "Call Up the Groups" (Parts 1 and 2).
 It overcame copyright restrictions and parodied a number of the leading pop groups of the time including the Searchers, Freddie and the Dreamers, the Dave Clark Five, the Bachelors, the Rolling Stones, and the Beatles.
 The song imagined the various artists singing about being conscripted, or "called up" into the British Army, although actual conscription had ended in 1960.
 The single climbed to number three on the UK singles chart.
 As an example, the song "Bits and Pieces" by the Dave Clark Five was parodied as "Boots and Blisters".
 They then followed this parody theme with two more hit singles, "Pop Go the Workers" (1965) and "Merry Gentle Pops" (1966), while continuing to work the cabaret circuit, as they do internationally to this day.